joannanw/Getting-And-Cleaning-Data/CodeBook.md

 **Y = 10299x1
 **S = 10299x1

 * Extracts only the measurements on the mean and standard deviation for each measurement.
 This is done later on in the script by extracting columns from X that have the words '-std()' or '-mean()'.
-There are 66 variables that meet this criteria, resulting in a 10299x68 data table dimention.
+There are 66 variables that meet this criteria.

 * Uses descriptive activity names to name the activities in the data set.
 The activity names from activity_label.txt replace the numeric number from Y. The description are standardized to lower case with a spacing between words.
 Eg:
 ** 1 is replaced with "walking